Paronychia is inflammation of the skin around a finger or toenail. It can be acute or chronic.

-Chronic paronychia is a gradual process and much more difficult to get rid of.
+Chronic paronychia is a gradual process.
 It may start in one nail fold but often spreads to several others.
 Each affected nail fold is swollen and lifted off the nail plate.
-It may be red and tender from time to time, and sometimes a little pus (white, yellow or green) can be expressed from under the cuticle.
+The affected skin may be red and tender from time to time, and sometimes a little pus (white, yellow or green) can be expressed from under the cuticle.

-The nail plate becomes distorted and ridged as it grows.
-It may become yellow or green and brittle.
+The main complication of chronic paronychia is nail dystrophy.
+It is often associated with distorted, ridged nail plates.
+They may become yellow or green/black and brittle.
 After recovery, it takes up to a year for the nails to grow back to normal.

 - Keep the hands dry and warm.

 - Avoid wet work, or use totally waterproof gloves.

 - Wash after dirty work with soap and water, rinse off and dry carefully.